Welcome to our Anti-Bullying area!

 Tips for children and young people

 Are you a young person who’s being bullied?
 Or maybe you’re witnessing others being bullied?
-Either way there are ways around it.
-Here’s our anti-bullying tips for you.
+Either way, there are ways around it.
+Here are our anti-bullying tips for you:

 - Think about other ways you can respond to bullying.
 For example, practice saying: “I don’t like it when you say that/do that – please stop.”
-Think about other people who can help you if you are being bullied – this could be other classmates, or a teacher.
+Think about other people who can help you if you are being bullied – this could be other

 Tips for parents and carers

-◊ Find out what your child wants to happen.
-Help to identify steps you can take; and the skills they have to help sort out the situation.
+- Find out what your child wants to happen.
+Help to identify steps you can take; the skills they have to help sort out the situation.
 Make sure you always keep them informed about any actions you decide to take.

 - You may be tempted to tell your child to retaliate but this can have unpredictable results.
 Your child might get into trouble or get even more hurt.
 Rather – role play non-violent ways they can respond to children that are bullying them (e.g. “I don’t like it when you say that to me / do that to me.
 Stop.”); show them how to block or unfriend people if the bullying is online and help them identify other friends or adults that can support them.